 When supervision sessions started gaining traction fifty years ago, they were viewed as therapy sessions to promote self-development and self-exploration.
 It is critical for clinical supervision to serve as a safe space for a supervisee to seek guidance on issues that they are struggling with.
 However, of equal importance, is that the process serves to develop the professional by building their skills so that the licensed mental health practitioner can provide excellent services to their clients.

 A veteran professional can still be affected by issues of diversity.
-The presence of racial, age, and gender differences in supervision may impact the supervision process negatively.
-For example, a 55 year old white women may not fully grasp the inter-personal challenges facing a 25-year old Hispanic male.
-A competent supervisor is cognizant of cultural differences and how issues of diversity may impact the supervision process.
-They know how to proactively find the best solution to deliver the best quality guidance.
+Racial, age, and gender differences in supervision may impact the supervision process negatively.
+For example, a 55-year-old white woman may not fully grasp the interpersonal challenges facing a 25-year-old Hispanic male.
+A competent supervisor knows cultural differences and how diversity issues may impact the supervision process.
+They know how to find the best solution to deliver quality guidance proactively.
 In addition, it is critical to match pre-licensed counselors with clinical supervisors that can best relate to the journey they are following.

 Clinical supervision is a tool to provide a platform for growth and development for the supervisee and supervisor.
 Yes, it may act as a safety net for when certain circumstances overwhelm.
 However, regular check-ins with a clinical supervisor can serve as a barometer of your growth and facilitate a deeper reflection of your journey as a therapist.